NTU-AI4X/ConceptSeg-R1/README.md

 <br>

 ### Key Contributions

-**🌳 Three-level Concept Taxonomy**
+- **🌳 From Objects to Concepts**
-Formally categorizes concepts into **Context-Independent (CI)**, **Context-Dependent (CD)**, and **Context-Reasoning (CR)** tiers based on cognitive complexity.
+  We introduce a three-level concept hierarchy covering **CI**, **CD**, and **CR** concepts, pushing segmentation beyond category recognition.

-**🔁 Meta-GRPO**
+- **🔁 From Instance Solving to Rule Induction**
-A meta-reinforcement learning mechanism that induces transferable task rules from visual demonstrations and verifies them through proxy reasoning.
+  Meta-GRPO enables the model to infer transferable task rules from visual demonstrations and apply them deductively to unseen queries.

-**🔗 Concept Translation Module (CTM)**
+- **🔗 Latent Concept Tokens for Frozen SAM 3**
-A lightweight module mapping MLLM reasoning states into implicit concept groups, eliminating the semantic bottleneck between reasoning and mask execution.
+  We map MLLM reasoning states into implicit concept tokens in the SAM 3 prompt space, enabling reasoning-aware segmentation without fine-tuning SAM 3.

-**⚡ Shortcut Router**
+- **⚡ From Heavy Reasoning to Adaptive Inference**
-An adaptive gate preserving SAM 3 efficiency for simple cases while activating full reasoning for complex CD/CR concepts.
+  The Shortcut Router dynamically balances SAM 3 efficiency and reasoning depth, enabling fast perception for simple cases and deeper reasoning for complex concepts.

 ---